georg3k/gitlab-ldap-sync/README.md

 ### Prerequisites

-This project has been tested on CentOS 7.6 with GitLab 11.5.* and OpenLDAP and Active Directory.
+This project has been tested on CentOS 7, CentOS 8 Stream and GitLab 12.4.* and OpenLDAP.

 ```
-Python        : 3.4.9
+Python
-pip3          : 8.1.2
+pip3
-python-gitlab : 1.6.0
+python-gitlab
-python-ldap   : 3.4.0
+python-ldap
 ```

 ### Installing